charlesericwilson-portfolio/Echo_agent1-2/Echo_project/Docs/progress_rust.md

 - code length exploded using rust definitly more than I was expecting.

 **Next Steps:**
-- Experiment with more complex architectures (persistent sessions, heartbeat, orchestrator)
+- Experiment with more complex architectures (persistent sessions, heartbeat, orchestrator) check here [Echo agent proxy](https://github.com/charlesericwilson-portfolio/Echo_agent_proxy)
 - Document everything as we go